 Trade promotions have the best potential to increase sales with data-driven strategies.
 An IDG survey showed some large global manufacturers making a move beyond the basic trade promotion management tools towards achieving trade promotion optimisation (TPO), defined as the ability to run what-if scenarios when planning promotional campaigns was “now one of the strongest desires among larger companies.”

-Trade Promotion Optimisation (TPO) systems are sophisticated applications capable of advanced analytics (e.g. advanced price elasticity and cannibalisation modelling capabilities).
+Trade Promotion Optimisation (TPO) systems are sophisticated applications capable of advanced analytics (e.g. advanced price elasticity and cannibalisation modeling capabilities).
 TPO enables users to automate the exploration of a large number of what-if scenarios, and run optimisation algorithms across those promotional programs, whilst considering various constraints and objectives (e.g. trading terms constraints, market share objectives, promotional guardrails, supplier constraints, category growth objectives, etc.)

 A successful TPO implementation can deliver a range of benefits including: